LostTrailBreaker/Unpatched-and-GLOG/Game Design/MOSAICs/DEPLETION.md

 Things can be repaired, too.
 Until it's completely broken, one can seek out services to fix a tool.
 Magical or otherwise advanced items cannot be easily fixed wtihout some special resource or request.

 # Cal's Modified Version of Depletion

+with items that you have a lot of (like arrows, throwing knives, that kind of stuff), roll every time you use it.